raymondumbas/lol-stats/README.md

   - enemy laner is found by using the fact that in the Riot Games API, the order is always Team 1 then Team 2 with the roles in the same order
     - i.e. with the 10 players, 0 vs 5, 1 vs 6, 2 vs 7, 3 vs 8, 4 vs 9, 5 vs 10 = (userIndex + 5) mod 10
   -  used Text Nodes to set text instead of innerHTML because it is more secure
   - Create a file named "api-key.js" that exports the value of the Riot Games Developer API Key
+  - used textContents to update html in JS (instead of using innerHTML) because it is more secure
 ## proxyServer.js
 axios.get() is a Promise thats why "await" is used when calling getPlayerPUUID
 ***
 # Design Notes

+ LoL Stats isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc